jinwood/lodgify-test/README.md

 I used css modules to style the app.
 I find this to be a good balance between the flexibility of css and the encapsulation of css-in-js.
 I also find it to be a good way to demonstrate my css skills.

+The components themselves are structured in a way that made sense to me.

+**TaskManager**
+This is the top level component.
+It is responsible for initiating the data fetching and rendering the ProgressBar and TaskGroup components.

+**TaskGroup**
+This component renders each group of tasks.
+It is responsible for rendering the Task components and the group heading along with managing the toggle state.

+**TaskItem**
+This component renders each individual task.
+It is responsible for rendering the task text, checkbox and managing the completion state.
+It has a click handler for toggling the completion state.

 ## Things I would have done differently

 Given more time...